Central Coast Council area

 Compiled and presented by .id, the population experts.

-Analysis of household income levels for people reporting a need for assistance in Rockhampton in 2011 compared to Brisbane SD shows that there was a smaller proportion of people with a need for assistance in high income households (those earning $2,500 per week or more) and a higher proportion in low income households (those earning less than $600 per week).
+Analysis of household income levels for people reporting a need for assistance in the Central Coast Council area in 2011 compared to Greater Sydney shows that there was a smaller proportion of people with a need for assistance in high income households (those earning $2,500 per week or more) and a higher proportion in low income households (those earning less than $600 per week).

-Overall, 5.3% of people reporting a need for assistance were in households who earned a high income, and 33.4% were in low income households, compared with 8.6% and 28.9% respectively for Brisbane SD.
+Overall, 5.6% of people reporting a need for assistance were in households who earned a high income, and 33.5% were in low income households, compared with 11.0% and 30.2% respectively for Greater Sydney.

-The major differences between the incomes for households with people reporting a need for assistance in Rockhampton and Brisbane SD were:
+The major differences between the incomes for households with people reporting a need for assistance in the Central Coast Council area and Greater Sydney were: